LouisAuneau/IMT-capitrain/README.md

 ## Todos

 - In the ON_SIMULATION_BEGINS callback, get the links between all entities to draw a network graph showing all throughputs.
+- In the storage controller, use a geneitc algorithm or djikstra algotihm (to be determined depending on the performence of each), to find the fatest way to move a dataset in the network.
 - Write unit tests